 Find 60-plus rides and shows, and Sea Life Aquarium’s 7-foot-long Lego submarine.
 Check out the waterpark complete with a lazy river (open seasonally).
 Visit website for hours and admission prices.
 1 Legoland Dr., Carlsbad, 760.918.5346. legoland.com

 Take a safari adventure through the 1,800–acre wildlife preserve, home to herds of exotic animals roaming in vast enclosures resembling African and Asian plains.
 See website for hours and admission prices.
 15500 San Pasqual Valley Road, Escondido, 760.747.8702. sdzsafaripark.org

 One of the world’s most diverse plant collections with 37 acres of lush gardens and trails.
 Daily 9 a.m.–5 p.m.
 Adults $18, discounted rates for seniors and youth, free for kids 2 and under.
 230 Quail Gardens Dr., Encinitas, 760.436.3036. sdbgarden.org

 San Diego Zoo

-The world-famous zoo has more than 4,000 rare and endangered animals in a charming, state–of–the–art park.
+The world-famous zoo has more than 4,000 rare and endangered animals in a charming state-of-the-art park.
 Its inclined walking trails are a workout.
 See website for hours and admission prices.
-2920 Zoo Dr., Balboa Park, 619.231.1515. sandiegozoo.org
+2920 Zoo Drive, Balboa Park, 619.231.1515. sandiegozoo.org

 The 189-acre adventure park features thousands of marine animals including killer whales plus fish, reptiles and birds.
 See website for hours and admission prices.
 500 SeaWorld Dr., Mission Bay, 800.25.SHAMU. seaworldsandiego.com